IVCTool/IVCT_Operation/ivct-vtmak/README.md

-# IVCT composition for the VTMaK RTI
+# IVCT composition for the MaK RTI

-The IVCT composition for the VTMaK RTI includes the following containers:
+The IVCT composition for the MaK RTI includes the following containers:

 - IVCT framework containers: AMQ, TC Runner, Log Sink and the GUI
 - IVCT run time configuration data